PenetrumLLC/RJ45-Adapters/usb_to_ethernet_1/README.md

 Bought on Aliexpress here: [https://www.aliexpress.us/item/3256806941075115.html?spm=a2g0o.order_list.order_list_main.5.39ca1802aVhvC9&gatewayAdapt=glo2usa](https://www.aliexpress.us/item/3256806941075115.html?spm=a2g0o.order_list.order_list_main.5.39ca1802aVhvC9&gatewayAdapt=glo2usa)

+### VERDICT

+It is not malicious.
+It is mostly just poor coding practices from an earlier time.
+It behaves the same as a lot of malware, but it has nothing overtly malicious in it.

 ### Basic info

 File contains an `AUTORUN.INF` file that attempts to take advantage of autorun on Windows.
 This has not worked since Windows 7 and needs to be manually enabled to run.